Data-Aware Device Scheduling for Federated Edge Learning: Simulation and results

 To clearly illustrate the efficiency of the diversity index in devices' selection, we stress-test the selection by limiting the number of selected devices.
 Furthermore, the trade-off between local update and global aggregation imposes the evaluation of the performance when varying the number of local iterations.

 As a first experiment, we limited the number of selected devices to 3, 5 and 7.
-Fig.\ref{cnn_mlp_clients} shows the obtained accuracy throughout training rounds.
+Fig. \ref{cnn_mlp_clients} shows the obtained accuracy throughout training rounds.
 The average accuracy obtained using DAS is significantly higher across different simulations.
 Thus, it is clear that using the diversity index as a criteria for scheduling devices allows to accelerate the learning significantly, especially when the number of devices that can be scheduled is low.

-In a second experiment, we fix the number of selected devices to 7, and we vary the number of local epochs $E \in \{ 1, 2, 3 \}$.
+In a second experiment, in Fig. \ref{cnn_mlp_epochs}, we fix the number of selected devices to 7, and we vary the number of local epochs $E \in \{ 1, 2, 3 \}$ while choosing a random scheduling algorithm or DAS algorithm.
 Fig. \ref{cnn_mlp_epochs} illustrates the obtained results for the CNN and the MLP models.
 Adding more local computations allows significant gains in communication and in accuracy, especially for the MLP model.
 We notice that the data-aware device selection still surpasses random selection in these simulations when adding more local computation.
 All in all, these results validate our hypothesis involving the importance of dataset diversity.